 Railroads work year-round to reduce the likelihood of a winter-related service issues by investing into their network, implementing best practices and preparing employees and operations ahead of winter months.

-- Investing: Included in the roughly $26 billion freight rail privately spends annually on its network, railroads restore, upgrade and/or purchase new winter equipment and technology.
+- Investing: Included in the approximately $25 billion freight rail privately spends annually on its network, railroads restore, upgrade and/or purchase new winter equipment and technology.
 For instance, in mountainous territories where avalanches are a threat, some railroads use pneumatic cannons to prevent overhead snow from accumulating.
 Other railroads have erected “snow sheds,” which allow descending snow to pass over the tracks without causing damage or interrupting service.

 - Ongoing Inspections: As part of ongoing tack and equipment inspections, railroads use advanced technologies including smart sensors alongside tracks that help identify potential track and equipment defects before problems arise.